verenaschickmair/React-Workmanagement/README.md

 # Project "Workmanagement Web-App in React"

 The goal is to build a ticket system like Asana or Jira, but in a simplified way.
 It should be possible to create projects.
 Members can then be assigned to a project and managed.
 Tasks can then be added to a project.
 A task can consist of title, description, responsible members and the date of creation.
 The tasks are displayed in a board, and by default they will be added in the backlog.
 Then the tasks can be moved from the backlog to the desired column.
 There should be a predefined board with predefined columns e.g. Backlog, Todo, In Progress, Review, Done.
+This project should be done with only states and global states (with recoil) and no backend api-calls are used.

 ## Team Members
 * Kräutl Philip